Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 A Simple Entity Cheat Sheet Template

-A cheat sheet can be a table, a note document, or a spreadsheet.
+An entity cheat sheet can live in a document, spreadsheet, or note app.
 The format matters less than the consistency.

 Here is a simple template: